PerfectlyNormal/tinymce-rails-imageupload/README.markdown

     post '/tinymce_assets' => 'tinymce_assets#create'

+  The plugin will relay option "uploadimage\_hint" in the call to `.tinymce()` to the POSTed URL as param `hint`.
+You may use this to relay any hints you wish (for example, blog post ID #) to the controller.

   This action gets called with a file parameter creatively called `file`, and must respond with JSON, containing the URL to the image.

   The JSON has to be returned with a content type of "text/html" to work, which is going to be fixed as soon as possible ([issue #7](https://github.com/PerfectlyNormal/tinymce-rails-imageupload/issues/7)).